-When $V{CC}$ is applied to the DS1673 and reaches a level greater than $V{CCTP}$ (power-fail trip point), the device becomes fully accessible after $t{RPU}$ (250ms typical).
-Before $t{RPU}$ elapses, all inputs are disabled.
-When $V{CC}$ drops below $V{CCSW}$ , the device is switched over to the $V{BAT}$ supply.
+The DS1670 was designed to operate with a power supply of 3.3V.
+When 3.3V are applied within nominal limits, the device becomes fully accessible after t{RPU} (250ms typical).
+Before t{RPU} elapses, all inputs are disabled.
+When V{CC} drops below 2.88V (typical), the \overline{RST} pin is driven low.
+When V{CC} drops below the lower of 2.7V (typical) or the battery voltage, the device is switched over to the backup power supply.

-During power-up, when $V{CC}$ returns to an in-tolerance condition, the $\overline{RST}$ pin is kept in the active state for 250ms (typical) to allow the power supply and microprocessor to stabilize.
+During power-up, when V{CC} returns to an in-tolerance condition, the \overline{RST} pin is kept in the active state for 250ms (typical) to allow the power supply and microprocessor to stabilize.